Xer4n/Mantafarm/README.md

 # Mantafarm

-Personal webpage project
+Personal webpage project for the MantaFarm club.

-Pure HTML and CSS
+Pure HTML and CSS.